camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 import SaasPrereqs from './react-components/saas-prerequisites.md' import Install from './react-components/install-plain-java.md'

-Camunda 8 allows you to orchestrate processes with human tasks of any complexity.
-Utilizing user tasks, you can create and assign tasks to users.
-Then, users can perform their work and enter the necessary data to drive the business process.
+You can use Camunda 8 to orchestrate processes with human tasks of any complexity.
+User tasks allow you to create and assign tasks to users, who can then perform their work and enter the required data to drive the business process.

+This guide introduces you to the basics of human task orchestration.

+- You will create a simple process to decide on what to eat for dinner, and drive the process flow according to that decision.
+- This process is entirely executable in the browser.

 :::note
-If you prefer a video-based learning experience or a more complex example, visit [this Camunda Academy course](https://bit.ly/3PJJocB).
+For a video-based learning experience or a more complex example, see the [Getting Started with Human Workflow](https://bit.ly/3PJJocB) Camunda Academy course.
 :::

-This guide introduces you to the basics of human task orchestration.
-You will create a simple process to decide on dinner, and drive the process flow according to that decision.
-This process is entirely executable in the browser.
+## Before you begin

+To complete this guide you must either sign up for camunda 8 SaaS or install Camunda 8 Self-Managed:

 <Tabs>
    <TabItem value="sm" label="Self-Managed">